dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - `label` (required): a human-readable, preferably meaningful short name of the resource
 - `restype` (required): the resource type as defined within the ontology
-- `id` (required): an arbitrary string providing a unique ID to the resource in order to be referencable by other resources; the ID is only used during the import process and later replaced by the IRI used internally by DSP
+- `id` (required): an arbitrary string providing a unique ID to the resource in order to be referenceable by other resources; the ID is only used during the import process and later replaced by the IRI used internally by DSP
 - `permissions`